Coverage Trade Study in Mountainous Terrain

 2. Select the 2D Graphics - Animation page.

-3. Clear the Show Animation Graphics check box.
+3. Clear Show Animation Graphics.

 4. Click Apply to accept your changes and keep the Properties Browser open.